Amid fears that Trump might not leave office, two lawmakers press for Pentagon assurances on the election

 “The only way we’re going to lose this election is if the election is rigged,” he said.

-In his responses to the lawmakers, Milley made it clear that he did not believe that the Pentagon had any role on Election Day and rejected any suggestion that active duty troops should be present at the polls.
+In his responses to the lawmakers, Milley made it clear that he did not believe that the Pentagon had any role on Election Day and rejected any suggestion that active-duty troops should be present at the polls.
 “I do not see the U.S. military as part of this process,” he wrote.

 Less clear is whether Trump has the authority to dispatch other federal law enforcement assets or ask governors to send National Guard troops to the polls.
 A defense official said that Milley doesn’t personally support using the National Guard to provide election security and believes that doing so would contribute to the “politicization of the military.”

-Slotkin and Sherrill insisted that uniform security had no roll at polling sites on Election Day.
+Slotkin and Sherrill insisted that uniform security had no role at polling sites on Election Day.

 “There’s a long history and a dark history of having law enforcement, uniform [National Guard] or uniform military present at the polls and participating in the execution of our elections. . . .
 Our intent was to try to push the chairman to see that same thing.”